Dragi2k/EMU/docs/software_setup.md

 </p>

 ## Configuring Happy Hare
-Now that the hardware is set up and visible to klipper, the next step is to configure the MMU software to match the EMU configuration and capabilities.
+Now that the hardware is set up and visible to klipper, the next step is to configure the Happy Hare software to match the EMU capabilities and general Type B MMU good practice.
 That configuration will be predominately done in the mmu/base/mmu_parameters.cfg file.
+The indicated configuration below is geared towards reliability of feeding vs. filament swap speed.
+Use that as a starting point and tune to your liking once the unit is fully configured and operational.

 ### Setting up the EMU software parameters in mmu/base/mmu_parameters.cfg
 Unlike the hardware setup files, do not delete the content of this file.
 We will be making targeted changes to match the EMU capabilities as validated through our testing.